-A study of patients with chronic viral hepatitis B and C showed an association of the level of IL-1 $\beta$ production in the blood with the IL-6 -174 G / C polymorphism.
-Carriers of wild-type GG were characterized by a higher synthesis of IL-1 $\beta$ in comparison with the group of heterozygous GC patients and abnormal CC homozygotes.
-Polymorphic variants IL-1 $\beta$ -31 TS and CC, as well as IL-6 -174 CC, are associated with a higher level of cytolysis, and the genotypes IL-1 $\beta$ -31 TT and IL-6 -174 GC and GG are associated with inactive hepatitis [46] ...
+A study of patients with chronic viral hepatitis B and C showed an association of the level of IL-1 β production in the blood with the IL-6 -174 G / C polymorphism.
+Carriers of wild-type GG were characterized by a higher synthesis of IL-1 β in comparison with the group of heterozygous GC patients and abnormal CC homozygotes.
+Polymorphic variants IL-1 β -31 TC and CC, as well as IL-6 -174 CC, are associated with a higher level of cytolysis, and the genotypes IL-1 β -31 TT and IL-6 -174 GC and GG are associated with inactive hepatitis [11] ...

-Studies of some authors have shown the effect of IL-6 polymorphisms (-597 and -174) on the severe course of chronic HCV infection [37] and chronic hepatitis B. In studies of another group of authors, no such relationships were found [53, 58].
+Studies of some authors have shown the effect of IL-6 polymorphisms (-597 and -174) on the severe course of chronic HCV infection [2] and chronic hepatitis B. In studies of another group of authors, no such relationships were found [18,26].

-TNF-a gene polymorphism risk of liver cirrhosis development
+TNF-α gene polymorphism and the risk of developing liver cirrhosis

-Tumor necrosis factor alpha (TNF- $\alpha$ ) plays a special role in the formation of the antiviral immune response [30].
-TNF- $\alpha$ is a multifunctional cytokine with pronounced pleiotropy, takes part in the formation of the body's defense reactions, stimulates the Th-1 cellular immune response, phagocytic and cytotoxic activity of cells, and regulates the processes of immune inflammation.
-All this contributes to the progression of liver fibrosis with an increase in the cytokine level TNF- $\alpha$ and IL-1 $\beta$ control the balance between cell proliferation and apoptosis [19].
-One of the important biological functions of TNF- $\alpha$ is its participation in the regulation of apoptosis, including in cells damaged by the virus [22].
-TNF- $\alpha$ is secreted by various cells, for example, activated macrophages [32], cytotoxic T-lymphocytes in the liver [23].
+Tumor necrosis factor alpha (TNF- α) plays a special role in the formation of the antiviral immune response [18].
+TNF- α is a multifunctional cytokine with pronounced pleiotropy, takes part in the formation of the body's defense reactions, stimulates the Th-1 cellular immune response, phagocytic and cytotoxic activity of cells, and regulates the processes of immune inflammation.
+All this contributes to the progression of liver fibrosis with an increase in the cytokine level TNF- α and IL-1 β control the balance between cell proliferation and apoptosis [25].
+One of the important biological functions of TNF- α is its participation in the regulation of apoptosis, including in cells damaged by the virus [18].
+TNF- α is secreted by various cells, for example, activated macrophages [45], cytotoxic T-lymphocytes in the liver [38].

-There are numerous reports in the literature demonstrating changes in TNF- $\alpha$ production in viral infections.
-An increased level of TNF- $\alpha$ in blood plasma was found during exacerbation of such chronic infections as viral hepatitis, HIV, herpes type I, Epstein-Barr, influenza, poliomyelitis, tick-borne encephalitis, etc. [4, 7].
-In CHC, there is an increased level of TNF- $\alpha$ in the blood serum and in the liver parenchyma in patients [28].
-HCV stimulates the secretion of TNF- $\alpha$ by human hepatocytes [20].
-In particular, it is known that an increase in TNF- $\alpha$ production in chronic viral hepatitis C at an early stage of the infectious process can mediate increased apoptosis of hepatocytes, which leads to the destruction of the liver tissue, followed by a decrease in apoptotic cell death and, as a consequence, the possible development of malignant neoplasms [35].
+There are numerous reports in the literature demonstrating changes in TNF- α production in viral infections.
+An increased level of TNF- α in blood plasma was found during exacerbation of such chronic infections as viral hepatitis, HIV, herpes type I, Epstein-Barr, influenza, poliomyelitis, tick-borne encephalitis, etc. [17].
+With CHC, there is an increased level of TNF- α in the blood serum and in the liver parenchyma in patients [19].
+HCV stimulates the secretion of TNF- α by human hepatocytes [29].
+In particular, it is known that an increase in TNF- α production in chronic viral hepatitis C at an early stage of the infectious process can mediate increased apoptosis of hepatocytes, which leads to the destruction of the liver tissue, followed by a decrease in apoptotic cell death and, as a consequence, the possible development of malignant neoplasms [45] ...
 It is believed that the overproduction of this cytokine is one of the main mechanisms of activation of the infectious process during its transition from the latent state to the phase of clinical manifestations and indicates the progression of the disease.